koka-lang/libmprompt/README.md

 given for example to any of `shift`/`reset`, `call/cc`, fibers, or |co-routines, which is one aspect why we believe multi-prompt delimited control is preferable.

-The growable stacklets are used to make capturing- and resuming evaluation contexts efficient.
-Each `@prompt m` frame sits on the top a stacklet from which it can yield and resume in constant time.
+The growable gstacks are used to make capturing- and resuming evaluation contexts efficient.
+Each `@prompt m` frame sits on the top a gstack from which it can yield and resume in constant time.
 This can for example be used to create green thread scheduling, exceptions, iterators, async-await, etc.